Cankili II

 Cankili II (சங்கிலி குமாரன்; reigned from 1617 - 1619), also spelled Sangili) was the last king of the Jaffna kingdom and was a usurper who came to throne with a palace massacre of the royal prince and the regent Arasa-kesari in 1617.
 His regency was rejected by the Portuguese colonials in Colombo, Sri Lanka.
 His reign was secured with military forces from the Thanjavur Nayaks and Karaiyar captains.
 He was defeated by the Portuguese in 1619 and was taken to Goa and beheaded.
-With his death the Aryacakravarti line of Kings who had ruled the kingdom for over 300 years came to an end.
+With his death the Aryacakravarti line of Kings who had ruled the kingdom independently for over 300 years came to an end.

 Usurping the throne

 With the death of Ethirimana Cinkam in 1617, there were three claimants to the throne.
 One was Cankili II, a nephew of the king.
 The other two claimants were the king's brother Arasakesari and a powerful chieftain Periye Pillai Arachchi.
 Ethirimana Cinkam's son, a minor was proclaimed as king with Arasakesari as regent.
 Cankili II killed the claimants to the throne and other princes of royal blood and usurped the throne.

-Cankili II was, under the Portuguese, made the governor of Jaffna in 1617 and paid tribute to them on the promise that he had no contact with the Karaiyar captains.
+Cankili II was King of Jaffna in 1617 and refused to pay tribute to portuguese on the promise that he had no contact with the Karaiyar captains.